egoist/docute/website/docs/essentials/the-docute-instance.md

 ### How the contents are fetched

 For a certain path like: `/docs/foo` we simply fetch `/docs/foo.md` and renders it to what you see.
-You can see more about <router-link to="/docs/essentials/content-format">content format</router-link> here.
+You can know more about <router-link to="/docs/essentials/add-docs">how it works</router-link> here.